-#.INTEG-APPLI-CODE Application code must be protected against unauthorized modification.
+#.INTEG-APPLI-CODE

+Application code must be protected against unauthorized modification.
 This concerns logical attacks at runtime in order to gain write access to the memory zone where executable code is stored.
+In post-issuance application loading, this threat also concerns the modification of application code in transit to the card.

-#.INTEG-APPLI-DATA Application data must be protected against unauthorized modification.
+#.INTEG-APPLI-DATA